Repatriation of Cossacks after World War II: In literature

 In 1992, Sir Carol Mather, a veteran turned Conservative MP wrote in his memoirs Aftermath of War: Everyone Must Go Home that the overwhelming feeling shared by himself and other British Army officers in Austria in 1945 was that the Cossacks had willingly fought for Nazi Germany and had committed terrible atrocities against Italian civilians while fighting against Italian partisans in 1944–1945, meaning no-one had any sympathy for them.
-By contrast, Major Harold Lunghi who served as part of the British Military Mission in Moscow during World War Two and was closely involved in the talks to repatriate British POWs taken prisoner by the Germans who had been liberated by the Red Army, remained highly critical of the decision to repatriate the Cossacks.
+By contrast, Major Hugh Lunghi who served as part of the British Military Mission in Moscow during World War Two and was closely involved in the talks to repatriate British POWs taken prisoner by the Germans who had been liberated by the Red Army, remained highly critical of the decision to repatriate the Cossacks.
 Lunghi who worked closely with the "very ruthless" General Filipp Golikov recalled in an interview on 19 March 2009: "In Moscow, as among most people who had knowledge and experience of Russia, we were appalled to learn rather late in the day that we were forcibly returning White Russians and others who did not hold Soviet citizenship to the Soviet Union.
 It was all the more misguided because the Soviet side at first did not lay any claim to them.
 As far as I recall, Golikov did not initially refer to them at all.
 On the contrary, the Soviet side at first said and wrote that their concern was Soviet citizens.
 We knew very well what his, that is, Stalin's priority and why.
-The Cossacks and the others were a late icing on the cake for Stalin"."
+The Cossacks and the others were a late icing on the cake for Stalin."

+In April 1995, Nigel Watts was sentenced to 18 months in prison for repeating the libel that Aldington was a war criminal in a pamphlet.
+The sentence was reduced to nine months on appeal.
+In June 1995, Watts was released from prison after issuing a public apology to Aldington.